Accessibility statement for Your Support Your Way Glasgow Website - www.yoursupportglasgow.org

 The content listed below is non-accessible for the following reasons.

 In various instances link text does not accurately describe the purpose of the link or the purpose of the link for anchor purposes.
-This fails success criteria 1.1.1 – ‘Non-text Content’, 2.4.4 – ‘Link Purpose (In Context)’ and 2.4.9 – ‘Link Purpose (Link Only)’.
-We aim to fix these issues by 31 December 2020.
+This occurs when the same text is used for links to different URLs in Search Results and fails success criteria 1.1.1 – ‘Non-text Content’, 2.4.4 – ‘Link Purpose (In Context)’ and 2.4.9 – ‘Link Purpose (Link Only)’.
+We are working to fix this issue.

 Some pages contain markup errors in element tags that could cause assistive technology to be unable to generate a satisfactory model of the page, resulting in inconsistent presentations of the page.
 This fails success criteria 4.1.1 – ‘Parsing’.
-We aim to fix this issue by 31 December 2020.
+We are working to fix this issue.

 Some website users including those using assistive technologies may not be able to accurately interpret and parse content due to HTML code not being used to spec, web pages not being well-formed and/or the page does not fully conform to specification, and/or the page does not validate.
 This fails success criteria 4.1.1 ‘Parsing’ and 4.1.2 – ‘Name, Role, Value’.
-We aim to fix these issues by 31 December 2020.
+We are working to fix this issue.

 PDFs and other documents